 Important: since USB 3.0 is normally up to 600 MB / s, my measured transfer speed should only have ended up at 50-70 MB / s due to the hard drives.
 Since they weren't SSD hard drives, they probably reached their limit for the measured values, while the Inateck Hub would probably have allowed even faster data transfers.

 The Inateck USB C hub leaves nothing to be desired in practical use.
-It is a passive USB hub that receives its power for the connected devices and for its operation directly from the MacBook and thus works without an external power supply unit.
-The hub works flawlessly and is well suited as a supplement for owners of an Apple MacBook who still have to fall back on "old" USB 3 hard drives or USB 3 sticks here and there.
-Of course, other USB devices can also be connected: Printers, keyboards or mice work perfectly with the Inateck Hub.
-In any case, it has found its place as a constant companion in my bag for the MacBook.
+It is a passive USB hub that receives its power for the connected devices and its operation directly from the MacBook and thus does not require an external power supply.
+The hub works perfectly and is a good addition for Apple MacBook owners who still have to use “old” USB 3 hard drives or USB 3 sticks here and there.
+Of course, other USB devices can also be connected: printers, keyboards or mice work perfectly with the Inateck Hub.
+In any case, it has found its place in my MacBook bag as a constant companion.

 I haven't tested the Ethernet adapter in the USB-C hub, but it supports speeds of up to 1 Gb / s and is therefore faster than most WiFi networks.
 For users who, for example, have to plug in a LAN cable at work to get into a network, the Ethernet adapter should be very practical.
 If you can do without it, you can buy the cheaper version of the Inateck Hub, which comes with 4 USB 3.0 ports.